bondjimbond/islandora_westvault/README.md

 In Islandora:

 * OwnCloud Local Path: Set a directory on the server where your Bags will be stored.
 * OwnCloud WebDAV URL: URL to your OwnCloud sync directory.
-Should end in '/lockss-preserved'.
+Should end in '/lockss-preserved' if using WestVault.
 * OwnCloud user ID and password: Self-explanatory.

 In OwnCloud:

 * In your WestVault settings (Files->WestVault->Settings), check "Remove completed deposits" to keep your directory clean.

+Configuring Islandora Bag-it:

+* Change the Collection Batch Type settings to "Collection object only".
+Islandora Westvault works by preserving individual objects; collection bags with multiple objects in them may cause problems such as duplication in your LOCKSS account.

+On your webserver:

+* Make sure the directory /tmp/islandora_bagit_tmp is writable.

 ## How to use